merwaaan/cv/Readme.md

 # About

-Latest version of my CV, forked from Adrien Friggeri's elegant template.
-I mainly changed the content (obviously) and made some adjustment to the layout.
+My CV, forked from Adrien Friggeri's elegant template.
+The content has been changed (obviously) and I made some adjustment to the layout.

 # License